shearichard/django-on-flyio-demo-no-docker/README.md

 A project used to demonstrate deploying a Django app to Fly.io.

 ## Procedure
-### Basic Serving
+### Useful Resources
-The process I followed in order to deploy the app is documented here https://fly.io/docs/django/getting-started/ .
+The process I followed in order to deploy the app is documented [here](https://fly.io/docs/django/getting-started/) .

-### With a database backend
+The best documentation I found for extending the app to interact with a database is parts of this [document from learndjango](https://learndjango.com/tutorials/deploy-django-postgresql-flyio) .

-The best documentation I found for extending the app to interact with a database is parts of this document https://learndjango.com/tutorials/deploy-django-postgresql-flyio .
+I subsequently found this [Fly.io blog post](https://fly.io/blog/deploying-django-to-production/) from February 2023 which covers similar ground to the learndjango piece mentioned above.
+I haven't had time to read it properly but it looks good.

 ## Deployment Notes